 There have been a lot of firsts in the past few months.
 From our first class as a high school to our first dogsled ride, we have come together as a group of students and staff.
 Amongst all our firsts, we also had to say our first goodbye to all the students and faculty (now better called friends) from YBC.

-Arriving in Sydney has made this farewell from Stockholm a reality.
+Arriving in Sydney has made the farewell from Stockholm a reality.

 We feel the success of a strong first term of community building.
 In just a few months, the students have become a team.
 Yes, they irritate one another and argue at times.
 However, mostly what we see is a group of young people who have learned to accept their differences.
 They support one another, and it’s wonderful to see how they come together to share interests, learning, and knowledge of their own unique part of the world.